simov/grant/README.md

   "custom_params": {"name":"my app", "expiration":"never"}
 }
 ```

+> Any custom parameter that is not a [reserved][reserved-keys] one, and is listed under the `custom_parameters` array for that provider, can be defined along with the rest of the keys as well.

 Refer to the provider's OAuth documentation, and the Grant's [OAuth configuration][oauth-config] *(search for `custom_parameters`)*.